 The limited number of affordable units for both low- and moderate- income households continues to be a large gap in the housing market.
-In Cumberland County from 2010 to 2017, there were 2,215 new apartment units added to the market.
 Overall, the number of units renting for less than \$1,000/month decreased 21%.
 While the number of units that cost more than \$1,000/month increased 123%.
 The increases in rentals on the market over \$1,000/month shows that more market-rate priced apartments are being added to the rental inventory every year.